 - 2.5.3.1 The methods and responsibility for outlining how corrective and preventative actions are determined, implemented, and verified shall be documented and implemented.
 The procedures shall include: - i.
-The identification of the root cause; and - ii.
-The resolution of non-compliances of critical food safety limits and deviations from food safety requirements that are deemed significant. - Records of all investigation and resolution of non-conformities including their corrections and preventative actions shall be maintained.
+The identification of the root cause, and - ii.
+Resolution of non-compliances of critical food safety limits and deviations from food safety requirements that are deemed significant. - Records of all investigation and resolution of non-conformities, including their corrections and preventative actions, shall be maintained.